Join Me in Exploring AI in Education

 When educators develop AI literacy, they model critical engagement with technology that inspires students to become mindful about their AI use.

-28 January 2026 - Panel Discussion: AI Week at the American University of Sharjah
+28 January 2026 - Invited Talk: AI literacy across the curriculum.
+AI Week.
+American University of Sharjah, UAE.

 Past Events